Assistant Studio Manager

 Remote/Onsite: 100% onsite (no remote work)

-*Depending on experience, the first three weeks may be Sunday - Thursday, 10:00am to 6:00pm to undergo additional training.
-One weekday each week, the shift time will be 8am to 4pm for studio cleaning.
+*Depending on experience, the first 2-3 weeks may be Tuesday through Saturday, 10:00am to 6:00pm to undergo additional training.
+Once a week, on a weekday, the shift time will be 8am to 4pm for studio cleaning.
+There will occasionally be evening work required.

-Open (unlimited) PTO to be used for vacation and sick leave.
+• Open PTO to be used for vacation and sick leave (eligible after 60 days)

 DUTIES & RESPONSIBILITIES